August 21, 2025 (7mo ago) — last updated April 1, 2026 (15d ago)

 How to calculate your Life Path Number

 Think of your birthdate as a spiritual blueprint.
 Add every digit from your birthdate and reduce that sum to a single digit.
-Dan Millman’s format shows the result as a two-part number (the raw sum and the reduced digit), for example, 34/7.
+Millman’s format shows the result as a two-part number (the raw sum and the reduced digit), for example, 34/7.
 That pairing gives a fuller picture than a single digit alone.1

 The calculation — step by step